Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 What if I want to address a few issues?

-If you do want to tackle some repairs or a bigger issue like a new roof or kitchen upgrades, these are a few of the projects that lead to a good return on investment (ROI).
+If you do want to tackle some repairs or a bigger issue like a damaged roof or a poor kitchen layout, these are a few of the projects that lead to a good return on investment (ROI).
 The type of projects to consider also depends on why you want to sell the home as-is in the first place.

 If you need the money that a home sale will bring, or if you’re on a strict timeline because of a relocation, these projects might not be a good fit.
 But, if you’re on the fence and have the time and money, here are some of the best ROI projects: